1. Is your MBA Accredited?

 12. Am I required to submit a dissertation?

-As this is a Masters degree, all students are required to submit a research mini-thesis of 15 000 words.
-Immedietly after completing the Research Methods module in Teaching Block 4, you will commence preparation of your research proposal to be defended at the Faculty's Higher Degrees Committee in Teaching Block 6.
-Once approval of the proposal and ethical clearance has been obtained, you will commence your research.
+As this is a Master’s degree, all students are required to submit a research mini-thesis of 15 000 words.
+Immediately after completing the Research Methods module in Teaching Block 2, you will commence preparation of your research proposal to be defended at the Faculty's Higher Degrees Committee in Teaching Block 3.
+Once approval of the proposal and ethical clearance 1 Elective has been obtained, you will commence your research.
 The research mini thesis MUST be submitted by 30 June of Year 2 for students on the Accelerated Program.
 Part-time students should aim to have it handed in by 30 November of Year 2, but not later than 30 June in Year 3.

 13. Assuming I am accepted, how best should I prepare for the MBA programme?

 This is an important question, as you should be under no illusion that embarking on this degree is a very tough process that will require hard work, effort and personal sacrifice.
 Most importantly you should discuss the decision with your family first and then your employer whereby you weigh up the trade-offs.
 Should you be concerned about any specific course/subject, self-preparation is advised and can be discussed with Rhodes Business School staff specific to the subject; alternatively, some short courses can also assist with additional preparation to the MBA programme (i.e. Financial & Quantitative Skills) and prospective MBA students might want to enrol in these prior to starting the MBA programme.

 14. I have completed some or most of my MBA in another institution (either inside or outside South Africa) and would like to transfer to Rhodes Business School but I do not want to start all over again.
 What is the procedure with transferring credits?